mkrauskopf/foosball/README.md

 * Use the [annotation approach](https://www.baeldung.com/spring-security-expressions-basic.) for checking roles.
 * Integration testing.
 * A better model for winners and/or more effective fetching of statistics.
+* Some code would probably deserve more Javadoc.

 #### REST API